Stability conditions on Kuznetsov components: Introduction

 where $H$ is a hyperplane section.
-Here $\Ku(X)$ is a K3 category (i.e., the double shift $[2]$ is a Serre functor); conjecturally \cite[Conjecture 1.1]{Kuz:fourfold} is the derived category of a K3 surface if and only if $X$ is rational.
+Here $\Ku(X)$ is a K3 category (i.e., the double shift $[2]$ is a Serre functor); conjecturally \cite[Conjecture 1.1]{Kuz:fourfold} it is the derived category of a K3 surface if and only if $X$ is rational.
+Our results also give the first stability conditions on $\Db(X)$ when $\Ku(X)$ is not equivalent to the derived category of a twisted K3 surface.